mafintosh/hms/README.md

 * `--id,-i` to give the dock an optional id.
 Defaults to hostname
 * `--port,-p` to change the port the dock binds to.
 Defaults to 10002
+* `--tag,-t` to give this dock some tags that you can match when deploying
 * `--db` to set the db file

 ## License